dromney/acad-website/content/authors/admin/_index.md

     url: https://politicalscience.byu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include ethnic politics and conspiracy theories in the MENA and SE Asia regions.
+bio: Studying ethnic politics and conspiracy theories in the MENA and SE Asia regions.

 # Interests to show in About widget
 interests: